Chateau de Blomac Wedding Photographer – Julia & Faris

 THE BIG DAY AT CHATEAU DE BLOMAC

-The sun was shining, the skies were blue, and the champagne was already flowing when we arrived which is how I’d start every day if I could.
-The rooms at Chateau de Blomac are gloriously spacious, perfect for a girls’ gathering so Julia invited all her girlfriends up to the room for a cheeky glass of bubbles before lunch.
+The sun was shining, the skies were blue, and the champagne was already flowing when we arrived at Chateau de Blomac which is how I’d start every day if I could.
+The rooms in the main house are gloriously spacious, perfect for a girls’ gathering so Julia invited all her girlfriends up to the bridal suite for a cheeky glass of bubbles before lunch.
 Meanwhile, over at the guys’ quarters, things were warming up nicely courtesy of a little Scottish tradition at clan gatherings – sharing a dram of whiskey from a quaich (Gaelic for cup) which symbolises friendship, love and trust between those drinking from it…pretty perfect for a Celtic infused wedding.

 THE PERFECT OUTDOOR WEDDING VENUE IN SOUTH OF FRANCE